bcherny/bcherny.github.io/_posts/2023-12-10-Working-Remotely.md

 ## Leaning in

-I started to shift the kinds of things I worked on a bit, to focus more on simplifying our codebase, improving our infrastructure, and making our engineers more productive.
+I started to shift the kinds of things I work on, to focus more on simplifying our codebase, improving our infrastructure, and making our engineers more productive.
 I had done infra and DevX work in the past (some of it [open source](https://github.com/bcherny), but it had always been limited to 20% time projects.
 It was never my main gig.
 I considered myself a product engineer, but found myself sliding deeper into the world of infrastructure and DevX.

 This shift was not something I did intentionally.
 Because my time no longer got filled up by meetings and obligations that other people put on my plate, coding and fixing the issues I found while coding gradually took up more and more of my time, until six months into being in Japan I realized that it had become my main work.
 I felt happy about the work I was doing, and satisfied writing code again.
 I started to gain a reputation as an engineer that knows the codebase and has good technical opinions, despite still having been at Instagram a relatively short time, due to how much code I was churning out and the pain points I was fixing for other engineers along the way.
 (By this point, I was in the top 1% of engineers at Instagram by code output.)